strimzi/strimzi-lab/iot-demo/README.md

 The needed Kafka cluster is deployed on OpenShift using the [Strimzi](http://strimzi.io/) project.

-## The Cluster Controller
+## The Cluster Operator

 Download the latest Strimzi release from [here](https://github.com/strimzi/strimzi/releases) and unpack it.
-As described in the official documentation, to deploy the Cluster Controller on OpenShift, the following commands should be executed:
+As described in the official documentation, to deploy the Cluster Operator on OpenShift, the following commands should be executed:

 ```
-oc create -f examples/install/cluster-controller
-oc create -f examples/templates/cluster-controller
+oc apply -f install/cluster-operator/
 ```

-> NOTE : the current user needs to have the rights for creating service accounts in the cluster.
+> NOTE : the current user must have the rights to manage role-based access control (RBAC) and install Custome Resource Definitions (CRDs).
 The simpler way for that is to login as a system administrator with command `oc login -u system:admin`

-## The Kafka cluster and the Topic Controller
+## The Kafka cluster

-In order to deploy a Kafka cluster, the provided template can be used.
+In order to deploy a Kafka cluster, the provided examples can be used.
 For this demo, running the `ephemeral` one is enough.
 More information about that can be found on the official Strimzi documentation.
-The following command will deploy such a cluster and the Topic Controller with the default configuration.
+The following command will deploy such a cluster alongside with the Entity Operator which runs Topic and User Operators with the default configuration.

 ```
-oc new-app strimzi-ephemeral
+oc apply -f examples/kafka/kafka-ephemeral.yaml
 ```

 # Deploy the applications